zhouwg/kantv/README-qnn.md

 Any **mainstream** Android phone based on Qualcomm's mobile SoC should be supported by llama.cpp + QNN.
 Qualcomm SM8650-AB Snapdragon 8 Gen 3 based Android phone is preferred.

-### 2. Build llama.cpp + QNN backend and Run UT in command line mode on Android phone
+### 2. Run QNN backend in command line mode on Android phone

 - for QNN backend developers, download and install QNN SDK from Qualcomm offcial website